danielbarkao/project.ft/README.md

 General terraform project, which will build
-VPC,ec2 insances 2 lambda functions,i
+VPC,ec2 instances 2 lambda functions,i
 am roles and eventbridge schduler to trigger them. in the ec2 instance when it will set up it